Best waffle makers 2022 – top machines on test

 Texture of waffle: We looked for waffles that were fully cooked and fluffy on the inside with a crunchy but not overcooked exterior.

 Colour of waffle: We looked for even golden colour across the waffle, rejecting machines with obvious hot spots or that burnt on the outside before cooking the middle.

 Thickness of waffle: Some machines with narrow hinges tend to squash waffles along their edge.
 We looked for waffles of uniform depth.

 Our easy homemade waffles recipe is designed to be used in a standard electric waffle maker like the ones listed above (in fact, we put the machines through their paces using this recipe).

-This review was last updated in February 2020.
+This review was last updated in September 2022.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.